bhavanat12/FaceImageInpainting/README.md

 - In the code folder, the files are as follows:

-a) "train_pix2pix.py" - used for training
+-- "train_pix2pix.py" - used for training

-b) "dataset_compress.py" - used to get the dataset into .npz format before feeding it into the network.
+-- "dataset_compress.py" - used to get the dataset into .npz format before feeding it into the network.

 c) "mtcnn_crop.py" - used to perform tight cropping of the face images using mtcnn algorithm.